INVESTOR HREDD PRECISION TOOLS

 2. No Explicit Role for Rights Holders in Standard Setting

-Does the scheme provide an explicit role for affected rights holders in the development and subsequent revisions of the certification standard?
+Does the initiative provide an explicit role for affected rights holders in the development and subsequent revisions of the standard?

 ❐ Yes